kandasamyc/kandasamyc.github.io/content/experience/2022-thomson-reuters.md

 +++
 title = "SWE Internship @ Thomson Reuters" date = "2022-11-20T19:11:27-05:00"
-dateRange = "June 2022 - Present"
+dateRange = "June 2022 - May 2023"
 author = "ksam"
 authorTwitter = "" #do not include @
 cover = ""
 tags = ["internship", "java", "javascript", "software-development"] keywords = []
-description = "Over the summer of 2022, I worked as a Software Engineering Intern at Thomson Reuters on their tax research product, Checkpoint." showFullContent = false readingTime = false weight = 1
+description = "Over the summer of 2022 and throughout the next school year, I worked as a Software Engineering Intern at Thomson Reuters on their tax research product, Checkpoint." showFullContent = false readingTime = false weight = 3
 +++

 ## Summary